- Title: The Myth of Sisyphus

 - ISBN-10: 0679733736

 - ISBN-13: 978-0-679-73373-7

-The starting point is the feelings of absurd.
-The absurdity of life has two faces: Your life is absurd and there is no meaning in life.
+The starting point is the feelings of being absurd.
+The absurdity of life has two faces: Your life is absurd, and there is no meaning in life.
 But this lack of essence (fate) ensures the freedom of choice and action.
-We are not destined to anything.
+We are not destined for anything.

 Reason plays an important role here.
 Reflection of life lets you discover the absurdity of life continuously.
 We are kind of doomed.
 But this reason lets you revolt against the absurdity.
-Therefore, consciousness is both bless and a curse.
+Therefore, consciousness is both a blessing and a curse.

 Camus insisted that suicide is not an answer to the meaningless life.
 It is an escape from the reality.
 He asked us to confront the absurd (revolt) courageously.

 There is another type of suicide; Hope or Political Suicide.
 Hope means religious salvation; bad faith; to negate life’s absurdity with nostalgia, romanticism, and association with the divine.
 The hope of another life is the trickery of those who live not for life itself but for some ideas.